 If someone near you has a heart attack, here are two things you want to do right away:

 1. Call for an ambulance—immediately!
-Time is of the essence when you’re dealing with the heart.
+Time is of the essence when you’re dealing with heart failure.
 People who get to the emergency room within a half hour of a MI have a far better chance of recovery than those who arrive hours later.

 Once you’re at the hospital, things will move very quickly.
 Ideally, you want an experienced cardiologist or an emergency room physician who is accustomed to giving clot-busting drugs.
 But if you’re at a rural hospital, any M.D. is better than no M.D., and it’s far less risky to work with someone who’s not your first choice than it is to be transferred when your condition is acute and unstable.